raspberrypilearning/microbit-buttons/en/step_1.md

 The micro:bit has two buttons, the A button and the B button.

-They can be programmed so something happen when only A is pressed, only B is pressed, or when A+B are pressed together.
+They can be programmed so something happens when only A is pressed, only B is pressed, or when A+B are pressed together.

 --- task ---